Bangsak Village and Chiang Mai

 Alocasia Superior Bungalow

-These spacious 44m2 rooms are on the ground or first floor of 2 storey thatched bungalows, set amongst the gardens towards the back of the resort, and offer a balcony or patio.
+These spacious 44m2 rooms are on the ground or first floor of 2 storey thatched bungalows, set among the gardens toward the back of the resort, and offer a balcony or patio.

 Casuarina Deluxe Cottage